12 Graphical Exploration of Data

 The Annotation Tool

 Use the Annotation tool to label a data point.
-The tool works with most Line + Symbol and Column/Bar plots.
+The tool works with Symbol/Line+Symbol and Column/Bar plots.
 Choose from several standard data point labels or create your own custom label using LabTalk script.

 To annotate a data point:

-- Click the Annotation button on the Tools toolbar and move the cursor to your graph.
-Note that the cursor and the Status Bar display the label form.
+- Click the Annotation button on the Tools toolbar and move the cursor to the desired data point.
+The cursor and the Status Bar will display the current label form.

-- Use the TAB to toggle between the following standard annotation options: (X coordinate value, Y coordinate value), (X coordinate value, Y coordinate value)[index number], X coordinate value, Y coordinate value, or index number (row number), or Custom (see Tutorial, next).
+- Use the TAB to toggle between the following standard annotation forms: (X coordinate value, Y coordinate value); (X coordinate value, Y coordinate value)[index number]; X coordinate value; Y coordinate value; index number (row number); or Custom (see Tutorial, next).

 Tutorial: Customizing the Annotation String